jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ```

 ## Introduction
 In this CTF challenge, we were given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
 </br>This document details the steps taken to decrypt the text file and my line of thought.

 ## Permissions and File Analysis
 The first step was to give read, write, and execute permissions to the file using the command: `chmod 777 cyphertext`.
 </br>I then proceeded to analyze the metadata and file properties using tools like `exiftool` but did not find any relevant information.

 ## Encryption Attempt
-Tried openening the text file but couldn't make sense of the text at first, so I started using online tools like `Cyberchef` and `dcode` to try various encryption formats like `base64`, `base32`, rotating many times and some tools that automatically translate to various formats, but had no luck.
+Tried openening the text file but couldn't make sense of the text at first, so I started using online tools like [Cyberchef](https://gchq.github.io/CyberChef) and [dCode](https://www.dcode.fr/en) to try various encryption formats like `base64`, `base32`, `rot` and some tools that automatically try various formats, but had no luck.

 ## Character Analysis
 We began checking the text and every character individually for any relevant patterns or info.
 At the end of the file, we found a line that read `42┼¿¤{®±_╝±¿_╔═║_©±╝±╣╬Ø¥╣█║¿╗┼_═╔█═¿╗¿╔¿╗±╝}`.
 We suspected it to be the flag and realized that after 42, there were three letters CTF.

 Using this information, we used find and replace in all three characters (one by one and not the three at the same time) ┼¿¤ to CTF.
 Then, we began to decipher the rest of the flag.
 Some words started making sense, for example, the beginning of the phrases was two characters long, beginning with a "T," so it's probably a "To".